tonydelanuez/tonydelanuez.github.io/_posts/2017-10-20-PHP-Consuming-REST-APIs-with-CURL-or-file_get_contents.md

 - REST APIs
 category: blog
 author: tony
-description: A case study on the usage of curl vs file_get_contents() in order to consume a REST API.
+description: A case study on the usage of cURL vs file_get_contents() in order to consume a REST API.

 ---

 Recently I was using PHP to consume some REST APIs with PHP.
-Normally I had done this through [CURL](http://php.net/manual/en/book.curl.php), but during a code review my reviewer mentioned that I should have just used PHP's file_get_contents().
-I had seen a discussion on file_get_contents() vs CURL and decided that since cURL was more adaptable of a tool, it was the better choice.
+Normally I had done this through [cURL](http://php.net/manual/en/book.curl.php), but during a code review my reviewer mentioned that I should have just used PHP's file_get_contents().
+I had seen a discussion on file_get_contents() vs cURL and decided that since cURL was more adaptable of a tool, it was the better choice.
 Turns out I was wrong.
 Metaphorically speaking, file_get_contents() is the trusty flathead screwdriver that gets the job done smooth and easy.
 I was using a power drill with multiple speed settings, a level, gel grip, and a sweet orange paintjob in order to tighten a loose leg on my chair.

-## CURL
+## cURL
 Taking from [haxx.se](https://curl.haxx.se/docs/manpage.html):

 Client URL Library (cURL) allows you to transfer data from or to a server using one of the many different networking protocols: